More "Senior" (F1)

 Jock Lloyd 131

-July 2010: Harringay's 1965 "Fan Club Derby" was such a good idea, and the drivers took part with a will.
-Here Jock makes sure the fans know he's glad to be there.
+Harringay's 1965 "Fan Club Derby" was a great idea, and the drivers took part with a will.
+Here Jock makes sure the fans know he's happy to be there.
 Anyone recognize themselves or a friend among the supporters?
 [By

 the way, Gordon Bland who sent this photo, chaired the British Stock